An invitational program that helps real estate professionals become international property specialists has been held in Canada for the first time.

 “It’s definitely not the numbers of Toronto or Vancouver, but Manitoba is a fantastic alternative.
 When people look at what it costs to go to Vancouver or Toronto and then they turn around and look at the cost to start a business or come and live in Manitoba, I quite often get people that go, ‘it’s just such a great place.’”

-Pennycook says the event was not the last collaboration of its kind between MREA and the provincial government – the two have set up an upcoming mini trade mission in Minnesota.
+Pennycook says the event was not the last collaboration of its kind between MREA and the provincial government – the two are planning to set up a mini trade mission in Minnesota.

 “We’re taking the initiative to try and show Manitoba off as Realtors, as opposed to just selling houses.”